So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 Brown University has partnered with ACT Leadership to offer its Leadership and Performance Coaching Certification Program.

-This is an 8-month program that you can either take 100% virtually or as a hybrid of online and in-person.
+This is an 8-month program that you can take 100% virtually or as a hybrid of online and in-person.
 Not only will you get your certificate from Brown University and ACT leadership, but you’ll also be able to take the ACSTH pathway with the ICF.

 How Much Does an Executive Coaching Certification Cost?